container-images/container-image-template-old/README.md

 # container-image-template

+*NOTE: This repo has been obsoleted by https://github.com/container-images/container-image-template and is only kept as a reference point to past implementation and issues.
+It's not maintained any more.*

 [![Build Status](https://travis-ci.org/container-images/container-image-template.svg?branch=master)](https://travis-ci.org/container-images/container-image-template)

 This is a template of a git repository which is a source for building container images.